LightSys/kardia_android_crm/README.md

 The idea of clean architecture is to decouple the business logic and important parts of the app from the specific frameworks and implementation details.

 Additionally, I am using the Repository pattern for data persistence, and intend to use the MVP pattern for the Android UI.
 A dependency injector such as Dagger would also be useful.

+This is a useful resource and reference for Dagger, Clean Architecture, etc: https://github.com/android10/Android-CleanArchitecture